-Article 5.10 Withdrawal from the College - A student who wishes to withdraw from the SAHS must personally meet with the Dean and/or the Program Director and submit a letter to the Dean requesting withdrawal.
-A request to withdraw will not be granted for a student who has been dismissed by action of the Allied Health Student Promotions Committee or whose dismissal is in the appeals process.
+Article 5.10 Withdrawal from the College - A student who wishes to withdraw from the SHP must personally meet with the Dean and/or the Program Director and submit a letter to the Dean requesting withdrawal.
+A request to withdraw will not be granted for a student who has been dismissed by action of the Health Professions Student Promotions Committee or whose dismissal is in the appeals process.

-The office of the Dean and/or the Program Director will advise the student about the check-out process to be completed within five business days.
+The office of the Dean and/or the Program Director will advise the student about the check-outBaylor College of Medicine17School of Health ProfessionsRevised 05/10/2018 process to be completed within five business days.
 After five business days, the student who withdraws from a program but has not completed the check-out process is considered withdrawn.